codepo8/c64-colour-changer/README.md

 * Press the "load" button to upload your image.
 You can also paste it into the browser or drag it into the browser window.
 * Click the colour you want to change using the zoom feature.
 Once clicked, the colour will show in the swatch next to the zoom.
 * Select a colour (or transparency) from the palette below and all the pixels in the image will change.
+* If you made a mistake, hit the "undo" button
 * Save the image either by clicking the save button, or copying|saving the image directly by right-clicking on it.

 ## Credits